acryldata/datahub-cloudformation/README.md

      - The AZ's to deploy to: choose 'us-west-2a, us-west-2b, us-west-2c'

+     - The AWS IAM Role arn: existing IAM role arn to be granted EKS access

+     - ELB cert arn: ACM cert arn to be attached to new create ALB

      - CreatePrivateLink: Choose 'true' to create private link endpoint service

      - RemoveTempResources: if you want to keep admin provision host, choose 'false'

+     - Tags, can have customized tags here, no space allowed in either Key or Value

      - Stack failure options: choose 'Preserve successfully provisioned resources' (useful when working on development of cloudformation)